guidance-ai/llguidance/docs/parametric.md

 ## Performance considerations

 All the rules above are right-recursive, which is generally [not ideal](./syntax.md#recursive-rules) for Earley parsing.
-The problem is, for a list of length `N` it will generate `O(N^2)` items during parsing.
+The problem is, for a list of length `N` it will generate `O(N^2)` items during parsing (for item number `i`, it will generate about `i` items).

 However, if you were to make them left-recursive, it may generate `O(2^K)` items where `K` is the number of bits used, so do not do that.

-Practically, this means the rules will not work for lists longer than about 100 elements.
+Practically, this means the rules will not work for lists longer than about 2000 elements.